 “The Fighting Marine” appeared to have the same query on his mind.
 In the tenth he picked up the pace, slamming home a series of jolting rights which altered the tenor of the fight.
 Now Tunney was hurting Gibbons with every good shot he landed and a competitive contest quickly turned into a rout.
 In round twelve Tunney chased a weary Gibbons about the ring before flooring him with a heavy right cross.
 The younger of the famous Gibbons brothers rose, only to be hammered back down by two more flush rights and this time he did not beat the count.

 At long last, Jack Dempsey had a legitimate opponent, a skilled, determined boxer good enough to knock out a man whom Dempsey had merely outpointed.
-Despite Tunney’s big win, almost no one gave him a chance to actually defeat the champion, but at least Dempsey could finally give the public a new chance to witness his savage attack and prodigious power.
-The following year over 120 000 people jammed the stands of the massive Sesquicentennial Stadium in Philadelphia to see Tunney take his shot against a living legend.
-They were all in for a big surprise.
+Despite Tunney’s big win, almost no one gave him a chance to actually defeat the champion, but at least the public would finally have a new opportunity to see Dempsey in action.
+The following year over a hundred thousand jammed the stands of Sesquicentennial Stadium in Philadelphia to see Tunney take his shot against a living legend.
+As we all know now, everyone was in for a big surprise.

 — Michael Carbert